mienaikoe/ziyu/Chapters/4-2-Chapter24.md

 "Push through if you can.
 The time we have to rescue people is wearing thin."

-My resolve was affirmed with a nod.
+I nodded and my resolve was affirmed.
 There was no turning back.

 A firm command from Pomri, and we took up our paddles again, resuming the slow cadence of wood against the water.